 - Anywhere in England and Wales

-When bailiffs are in a property they can take goods with a value of the amount of debt owed to the Council.
+When Enforcement Agents are in a property they can take goods with a value of the amount of debt owed to us.
+Enforcement Agents are regulated by law.

 Seizure of goods

-The bailiff removes goods from the property.
+The Enforcement Agent removes goods from the property.
 Only goods belonging to the person on the Liability Order can be removed.
-A bailiff cannot remove certain goods.
+An Enforcement Agent cannot remove certain goods.
 These include:

 - Fixtures and fittings